Grant Compliance and Administration

 Title I, Part A Program Administration

-Administration of the Title I, Part A program is managed from within GCA.
+Administration of the Title I, Part A program is managed from within the department.
 Refer to the following resources for more information.

 With Title I, Part A program questions, contact: